 Besides ensuring you have a control variant for test samples for reliable results, make sure you prioritize test significance and statistical confidence during testing:

 - Test with the right sample: Ensure your target demographic is represented in your sample.

-- Test with the right sample size: You are better equipped to draw reasonable conclusions with a larger sample size.
+- Test with the right sample size: You can more easily draw reasonable conclusions with a larger sample size.
 If your sample size is too small, you risk making the wrong optimizations for your app.
 A heads-up – microchanges generally need larger sample sizes to accurately judge their effectiveness.

-- Test for the right duration: Don’t run your test for too long – this risks introducing more variables.
-Similarly, don’t cut your tests short, even if you’re not receiving the results you want or need.
+- Test for the right duration: Don’t run your test for too long; this risks introducing more variables.
+Don’t cut your tests short, even if you’re not receiving the results you want or need.
 You need to stick with your A/B test long enough to know you can be confident in the results.
 You should also never interrupt your test to incorporate new additional versions and changes.

 Step 3: Analyze

 For example, a game developer might test whether a freemium version with in-app purchase options performs better than a monthly paid subscription model.
-Although the majority of customers may indicate that they generally preferred the freemium version to a paid subscription, the results of this test could be deemed inconclusive.
+Although it might seem as though most consumers generally preferred the freemium version to a paid subscription, the results of this test could be inconclusive.